On this page:

 Purchase in Store

 To purchase in-store, an appointment is required.
-For Dayton Campus CCP students, send an email to Shannon Center at email@example.com.
+For Dayton Campus CCP students, send an email to Ebony Martin at firstname.lastname@example.org.
 If you're a Lake Campus CCP student, look for an email from the bookstore with pick-up information.

 College Credit Plus students who are taking classes on campus should have the Wright1 Card.
 Your Wright1 Card is a library card, door access card for classrooms, prepaid debit card (RaiderCash), dining plan card, and photo ID.
 Students receive their first ID card free.
 (Lost cards are $20 to replace.)